First Results from the JWST Early Release Science Program Q3D: AGN Photoionization and Shock Ionization in a Red Quasar at $z = 0.4$: Analysis of JWST Data

 A significant challenge in studying extended emission in a quasar is the decomposition of the host galaxy from its central quasar.
 While JWST has high enough spatial resolution to enable studies of quasar hosts at higher redshifts, issues like surface brightness dimming and the quasar's bright PSF persist.
 The \qfit\ tool \citep{q3dfit23}, an adapted and extended iteration of \texttt{IFSFIT} \citep{rupk14, rupk17}, presents a promising avenue for effectively modeling and mitigating the influence of the quasar PSF, thereby unveiling the extended emission \citep{Wylezalek22, vayner23a, veil2023}.
-While Pa$\beta$, another line of interest, is detected near the nucleus, we do not observe nuclear \feii; therefore, in much of the subsequent \feii-focused analysis, we do not subtract a bright central source.
-The exception is Section \ref{subsec:shock}, where we analyze both \feii\ and Pa$\beta$ with and without PSF subtraction.
+While Pa$\beta$, another line of interest, is detected near the nucleus (defined as an aperture with a radius of 0.5 kpc centered on the brightest pixel), we do not observe \feii\ in this nuclear region.
+Additionally, although Pa$\beta$ likely includes broad emission from the broad-line region, kinematic decomposition into broad and narrow components is not feasible given potential blending with unresolved narrow features.
+Thus, to preserve spatial structure, we begin with the non-subtracted cube and revisit PSF-subtracted measurements only where line ratios are critical for interpretation (i.e. Section \ref{subsec:shock}).

 We use q3dfit v1.1.4 for both cases.
-For the PSF-subtracted case, we identify the brightest spaxel as the central quasar and subtract it from the data prior to fitting each resulting spaxel with a model consisting of a third-order polynomial and emission lines.
+For the PSF-subtracted case, we identify the brightest spaxel as the central quasar and subtract it from the data.
+Each resulting spaxel is then fit with a model consisting of a third-order polynomial for the continuum and Gaussian profiles for the emission lines.
 The non-PSF subtracted case directly fits each spaxel with the same spectral model without any prior subtraction.